Spiky strings in de Sitter space: Introduction

 In Ref.~\cite{Noumi:2019ohm}, as a first step in this direction, we revisited the folded string spectrum in de Sitter space~\cite{deVega:1996mv} and studied its consistency with the Higuchi bound~\cite{Higuchi:1986py}, a unitarity bound on the mass of higher-spin particles in de Sitter space.
-For a bosonic higher-spin particle with the mass $m$ and the spin $s$, the Higuchi bound reads $m^2\geq s(s-1)H^2$, where $H$ is the Hubble scale, so that a naive extrapolation of the flat space Regge trajectory violates the bound at a high energy scale\footnote{ See also Ref.~\cite{Lust:2019lmq}, which pointed out a potential conflict of string theory and the Higuchi bound.}.
+For a bosonic higher-spin particle with the mass $m$ and the spin $s$, the Higuchi bound reads $m^2\geq s(s-1)H^2$, where $H$ is the Hubble scale, so that a naive extrapolation of the flat space Regge trajectory violates the bound at a high energy scale.
 Then, one might wonder if the Higuchi bound could be an obstruction to de Sitter space in string theory.
-However, we demonstrated that the Regge trajectory is modified by the curvature effects appropriately such that the Higuchi bound is satisfied.
+However, a careful study of the trajectory is needed since the potential violation is at the horizon scale~\cite{Noumi:2019ohm,Lust:2019lmq}.
+In Ref.~\cite{Noumi:2019ohm}, we explicitly demonstrated that the Regge trajectory is modified by the curvature effects appropriately such that the Higuchi bound is satisfied.
 In particular, in sharp contrast to flat space and AdS, each Regge trajectory in de Sitter space has a maximum spin because of causality and existence of the cosmological horizon.
-While this property is crucial to evade a potential conflict with the Higuchi bound, it makes a nontrivial question how to maintain mildness of high-energy string scattering which we are familiar with in flat space and AdS.
+While this property is crucial to evade a potential conflict with the Higuchi bound, it makes a nontrivial question how to maintain mildness of high-energy string scattering which we are familiar with in flat space and AdS\footnote{A possible scenario to avoid this subtlety is to postulate that the higher-spin spectrum is the same as the flat space one up to the Planck scale, which provides an interesting bound on the inflation scale~\cite{Noumi:2019ohm,Lust:2019lmq}.}.
 It is thus intriguing to explore this direction further, by considering different types of semiclassical string solutions and the corresponding Regge trajectories.
 In this paper, we study spiky strings in de Sitter space, generalizing the analysis in AdS~\cite{Kruczenski:2004wg,Frolov:2002av}.

 The organization of the paper is as follows: In Sec.~\ref{semiclassicaldS}, we review basics of worldsheet theory in de Sitter space.
 In Sec.~\ref{foldedstrings}, we study folded strings with internal motion.
 Then, in Sec.~\ref{spikystrings} and Sec.~\ref{stringinternal}, we study more general spiky string solutions.
 We conclude in Sec.~\ref{conclusion} with discussion of our results.
 Some technical details are given in Appendix.